What To Do With Unwanted Gifts?

 If you are looking to sell luxury jewelry, watches or handbags, simply contact us today for your price quote.
 With free price quotes and cash in your account in as little as 24 hours, WP Diamonds is a quick and easy way to deal with unwanted presents.

 We also offer our customers an upgrade program whereby you can receive up to 10% more on your offer in the form of credit with our online partners.
-This allows you to offload luxury items you do not want and instead select from some of the best diamonds, jewelry and watches on the market.
+This allows you to offload luxury items you do not want and instead select from some of the best diamonds, designer jewelry, watches, bags and sneakers on the market.

 You could opt to return your item to the store it came from but this can inevitably pose problems.
 You need to know which store it came from and ideally have the receipt.
 If you don’t have this information, it can be difficult to obtain without offending the person who gifted it to you.
 Furthermore, when returning an item you can expect to receive store credit, which may or may not be helpful.